 EDL/HCE 856 Adult Learning Theory (3) This graduate level course focuses on adult education theories and practices.
 The course will identify the stages of adult development and explore the concept of andragogy vs. pedagogy.
 The course will also explore the social context of adult development, considering influences such as gender, race, and culture.
-Application of principals to higher education, continuing education, staff development, or patient education is expected
+Application of principals to higher education, continuing education, staff development, or patient education is expected.

 EDL/HCE 857 Teaching in Higher Education (3) Students will utilize teaching and learning strategies, educational research findings, and evaluation methods with diverse students in Higher Education to maximize student learning outcomes.
 Using theories of education, students will explore and analyze how various teaching strategies influences teaching, learning, and evaluation of student learning.
 Students will develop a variety of classroom management techniques and their applicability to learning goals, active learning strategies, and different learning environments.
 Students will evaluate how teacher and learner roles are influenced by peer interaction, teacher-learner relationships, and feedback.
-(Cross listed as EDU 657)

-EDL/HCE 857A Teaching in Higher Education (1) Students will utilize teaching and learning strategies, educational research findings, and evaluation methods with diverse students in Higher Education to maximize student learning outcomes.
+EDL/HCE 857A Teaching in Higher Education Practicum (1) Students will utilize teaching and learning strategies, educational research findings, and evaluation methods with diverse students in Higher Education to maximize student learning outcomes.
 Using theories of education, students will explore and analyze how various teaching strategies influences teaching, learning, and evaluation of student learning.
 Students will develop a variety of classroom management techniques and their applicability to learning goals, active learning strategies, and different learning environments.
 Students will evaluate how teacher and learner roles are influenced by peer interaction, teacher-learner relationships, and feedback.
-Students taking this additional credit will develop a learner-centered utilizina evidence-based for environment teaching strategies the clinical/laboratory/practicum settings.
-(Cross listed as EDU 657A)
+Students taking this additional credit will develop a learner-centered environment utilizing evidence-based teaching strategies for the clinical/laboratory/practicum settings.

 EDL/HCE 864: Quantitative Research Methods (3) The graduate student will explore various quantitative research designs.
-Topics include experimental, (quasi-experimental and time series) and nonexperimental designs (ex post facto, correlational, retrospective, prospective and path analytic).
+Topics include experimental, (quasi-experimental and time series) and non-experimental designs (ex post facto, correlational, retrospective, prospective and path analytic).
 Application of quantitative research in P-12 education, higher education, continuing education, professional development or patient education is expected.
-Prerequisite: EDU 742 and EDL 762

 EDL/HCE 866: Qualitative Research (3) The graduate student will explore various qualitative research traditions.
 Topics include characteristics of qualitative designs and the major traditions (ethnography, phenomenology, hermeneutics, grounded theory, ethnomethodology, case study, narrative, and historical analysis).
 Application of the principles of qualitative research to either P-12 education, higher education, continuing education, professional development or patient education is expected.
-Prerequisite: EDL 762

 EDL/HCE 869: Dissertation Readings (3) This graduate level course requires the student to conduct a scholarly research literature review specific to a selected aspect of education in a variety of settings (P-12 education, higher education, continuing education, professional development or patient education).
 Each student will conduct a thorough literature review with depth and breadth.
 There is the potential that the readings can be useful in defining and designing the literature review for the dissertation.
 Topics will be selected in conjunction with the graduate faculty.
-Prerequisite or Concurrent: EDL 762

-EDL/HCE 876: Teaching and Learning Practicum (3) This graduate level course focuses on the implementation of the educator role through the application of teaching and learning theories and concepts for a chosen learner population in P-12 education, higher education, process development, continuing education or patient education.
+EDL/HCE 876: Teaching and Learning Practicum (3) This graduate level course focuses on the implementation of the educator role through the application of teaching and learning theories and concepts for a chosen learner population in P-12 education, higher education, professional development, continuing education or patient education.
 The role will be analyzed and applied in collaboration with an education preceptor.
 Evidence-based teaching strategies will be developed into a comprehensive teaching plan to engage learners in inquiry and overt, active learning and implemented to meet mutually determined outcomes for the individual learning, group or organizations.